 1.Aim And Scope of journal of public Health and Medical Research

 Journal of Public Health and Medical Research is a peer reviewed journal, with world renowned scientists on the editorial board.
-Issues are published biannually in the months of March & September.
+Issues are published biannually in the months of June and December.
 The types of article accepted include original articles, review articles, Brief articles, case reports, and letters to the editor with all the medical specialties like Anatomy, Physiology, Biochemistry, Pharmacology, Pathology, Forensic medicine, Microbiology, Community Medicine, Ophthalmology, Otorhinolaryngology, Internal Medicine, General Surgery, Paediatrics, Obstetrics and Gynaecology, Orthopaedics, Psychiatry, Radiology, Pulmonary Medicine, Dermatology and Venereal diseases, Infectious Diseases, Anaesthesia, Cardiology, Diabetes, Cancer research, Endocrinology, Urology, Neurosurgery, Geriatric Medicine, Gastroenterology, Neurology, Nephrology, Dentistry and Medical education.
 We also accept research articles in the field of Animal Research, Free radical biology, Immunology, Infertility, Haematology, Medical Genetics, Laboratory Medicine, Medical Statistics and Biotechnology.

 2.Layout of Manuscript for Original Article